-I help people with life choices by encouraging them to get in touch with the consistent ways the young Mike or Cathy inside them feels about things, while distinguishing those from the many feelings that turn out to be short-lived reactions to what is going on around them.
+I help people with life choices by encouraging them to get in touch with their values, the consistent ways the young Mike or Cathy inside them feels about things, while distinguishing those from the many feelings that turn out to be short-lived reactions to what is going on around them.
 It’s also important for people to distinguish between true inner feelings and the strategies we employ to cope with them.

 Many feelings like sadness or guilt can be so uncomfortable that we try to avoid them completely and get angry at anyone who triggers them.
 Or we tell ourselves stories to make them go away.
 You know rationalizations like “I didn’t really steal his movie idea, I had thought of a story like that five years ago” or hopeful myths like “I might not lose Mom to cancer.
 Doctors are inventing new cures everyday.”
 Getting in touch with sadness and guilt as well as anger, fear, love, lust, and ambition can be overwhelming and make you question who you are and how you’ll ever control yourself, but the idea isn’t just to let the horses out of the barn; it’s to learn how to ride them.